 Chester has published two books of art, photography, and writing, “The Globe”, 2010, and “Grandpa Danny”, 2008 (Dark Lark Press, Chicago).

 Chester’s personal work has been reviewed and published in (National Public Radio) NPR’s 848 program, WGN – TV, Time Out Chicago, MCA Magazine Chicago, Public Art Review, Art Lies Magazine, Chicago Sun-Times, the New Art Examiner, Chicago Tribune Magazine, Jettison Magazine, De Telegraaf Amsterdam (NL), Verve Magazine Liverpool (UK), The Herald News, and other publications.

-His artistic efforts focus upon the practice, history, and theory of how comics, graphic novels, and photography intersect.
+His artistic efforts focus upon the practice, history, and theory of how comics, graphic novels, photography and video games intersect.
 Specifically, he investigates and lectures upon topics that address non-traditional narrative, paranormal formalism, and technofetishism in these (popular and obscure) visual culture areas.

 He received his Bachelor of Fine Arts (BFA) from John Herron School of Art in Indianapolis, IN, (1992) and his Master of Fine Arts (MFA) from Columbia College Chicago (1998).
 He resides in Chicago and is currently Professor of Art & Design at the University of St. Francis in Joliet, Illinois.